mschwerhoff/pp20-terminology/terminology.md

 sequential execution time
 :   T<sub>1</sub>: The time that is required to perform some work on a single processor.

+sequential cutoff
+:   When decomposing work into tasks, stop splitting tasks at a given problem size (sequential cutoff).
+Problem size should be significantly larger than scheduling overhead.

 sequential part
 :   Part of a given program that can't be executed in parallel.
 Limits the maximum speedup.